mcjkurz/histfig/README.md

 - Chat: `http://localhost:5001/`
 - Admin: `http://localhost:5001/admin/`

-The server uses Gunicorn with threaded workers (default: 20 threads) to handle multiple concurrent users, each with isolated sessions; adjust `GUNICORN_THREADS` in `.env` if needed.
+The server is built with FastAPI and runs on Uvicorn, handling multiple concurrent users efficiently with async/await.
+Each user gets an isolated session.

 ## Scripts